nbomasi/MarketPeak_Ecommerce/README.md

 ![developement-pushed](Images/new-management.png)

-**Step 3: Pull Requests and Merging to the Main branch** **Create a Pull Request (PR):** On GitHub, create a pull request to merge the development branch into the main branch.
+**Task 3: Pull Requests and Merging to the Main branch**

+**3.1 Create a Pull Request (PR):** On GitHub, create a pull request to merge the development branch into the main branch.
 This process is crucial for code review and maintaining code quality.

 ![pull-request](Images/pull-request.png)

-**Review and Merge the PR:** Review the changes for any potential issues.
+**3.2 Review and Merge the PR:** Review the changes for any potential issues.
 Once satisfied, merge the pull request into the main branch, incorporating the new features or fixes into the production codebase.

 ![github-merge](Images/github-merge.png)